They can vary greatly in appearance...

 Siberian Huskies are a "double-coated" breed, which consists of a topcoat and an undercoat.
 The topcoat is made up of smooth guard hairs, while the undercoat is soft and fluffy, usually white, but in certain coat colors might be pale beige.

-SHEDDING Siberian Huskies shed non-stop all year long, but twice a year the undercoat comes out in clumps (this is called blowing coat).
+Siberian Huskies shed non-stop all year long, but twice a year the undercoat comes out in clumps (this is called blowing coat).
 It is a misconception that this is seasonal; your Siberian Husky might decide to blow coat when the temperatures are hovering around zero!
-You will probably never again wear black.
-And you will need a new high-powered vacuum cleaner... dog hair is EVERYWHERE!
+You will need to purchase a high powered vacuum cleaner and you will probably never wear black clothing again.
+Dog hair is EVERYWHERE!

 However, there ARE exceptions...